SongXueZhi/RegMiner/artifact-evaluation.md

 In the following, we prepare RegMiner and four of its variants (i.e., RegMiner¬TDM, RegMiner¬VEM+bisect, ?, ?) and compare their precision and recall.
 In addition, our result is a *table* where each row is a bug-fixing commit, each column is an approach, and each entry shows yes/no (if yes, the commit ids of its regression-fixing commit and working commit)
-The whole process take about ? hours (we tested it on a XXX machine).
+The whole process take about 10 hours (we tested it on a  Linux server with 8-core 16-thread  Intel(R) Xeon(R) Silver 4208 CPU @ 2.10GHz, 32 Gigabyte RAM, and the operating system of Ubuntu Linux 18.04. ).

 **Step1:** Enter the working directory of the experiment.